Lausanne

-Lausanne (/loʊˈzæn/ loh-ZAN, /USalsoloʊˈzɑːn/ loh-ZAHN; /fr/; Losena /frp/) (Note: Lausanne /de/; Losanna /it/; Losanna /rm/.) is the capital and largest city of the Swiss French-speaking canton of Vaud, in Switzerland.
+Lausanne (/loʊˈzæn/ loh-ZAN, /USalsoloʊˈzɑːn/ loh-ZAHN; /fr/) (Note: Lausanne /de/; Losanna /it/; Losanna /rm/; Losena /frp/.) is the capital and largest city of the Swiss French-speaking canton of Vaud, in Switzerland.
 The Olympic capital, it is a hilly city situated on the shores of Lake Geneva, about halfway between the Jura Mountains and the Alps, and facing the French town of Évian-les-Bains across the lake.
-Lausanne is located (as the crow flies) 51.7 km northeast of Geneva, the nearest major city.
+Lausanne is 51.7 km northeast of Geneva, the nearest major city.
 The Federal Supreme Court of Switzerland convenes in Lausanne, although it is not the de jure capital of the nation.

 The municipality of Lausanne has a population of about 150,000, making it the fourth largest city in Switzerland after Basel, Geneva, and Zurich, with the entire agglomeration area having about 420,000 inhabitants (as of January 2019).
 The metropolitan area of Lausanne-Geneva (including Vevey-Montreux, Yverdon-les-Bains, Valais and foreign parts), commonly designated as Arc lémanique was over 1.3 million inhabitants in 2017 and is the fastest growing in Switzerland.

 Initially a Celtic and Roman settlement on the shores of the lake, Lausanne became a town at the foot of Notre Dame, a cathedral built in the 12th century.

 However, in the 20th century, Lausanne became a focus of international sport, hosting the International Olympic Committee (which has recognized the city as the "Olympic Capital" since 1994), the Court of Arbitration for Sport and some 55 international sport associations.
 It lies in a noted wine-growing region.
 With its 28-station metro system, Lausanne is the smallest city in the world to have a rapid transit system.
 Lausanne hosted the 2020 Winter Youth Olympics.

-History
+Ancient history

 The Romans built a military camp, which they called Lousanna, at the site of a Celtic settlement, near the lake where Vidy and Ouchy are situated; on the hill above was a fort called Lausodunon or Lousodunon (The "-y" suffix is common to many place names of Roman origin in the region (e.g.) Prilly, Pully, Lutry, etc.).
 By the 2nd century AD, it was known as vikanor[um] Lousonnensium and in 280 as lacu Lausonio.
 By 400, it was civitas Lausanna, and in 990 it was mentioned as Losanna.